luminus-framework/luminus/resources/md/contributing.md

 To add a new topic simply create a new Markdown file under [resources/md](https://github.com/luminus-framework/luminus/tree/master/resources/md) directory, and update the list of topics [here](https://github.com/luminus-framework/luminus/blob/master/resources/docpages.edn).

+## Support Luminus on Patreon

+Finally, you can support the maintainer on [Patreon](https://www.patreon.com/yogthos).
+Your contribution will help cover development and maintenance costs for the project.